Corfe Castle village, Dorset

 The parish church of St Edward the Martyr stands across from the castle, reputedly on the site of the cottage where the body of Edward the Martyr was taken following his murder.
 The church tower dates to the 13th century, but much of the remainder is a Victorian restoration.
 Within the church is a fascinating display of official seals for every constable of Corfe Castle from 1224 to 1847.

-Taken as a whole, Corfe Castle is a very satisfying place to visit, replete with historic interest.
+Corfe Castle is a very satisfying place to visit, full of historical interest.

 About Corfe Castle village

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.